0xdzs/tg-mini-game-with-phaser/readme.md

 TODOs
 - fix the telegram share button
-- automate from github to vercel
+- add the welcome screen to the root scene
+- add more features interact with telegram

 ![screenshot](screenshot.png)